 If you have poor posture the good news is that you can fix it, the bad news is that it takes time and effort.

 But how long does it take to correct posture?

 Well, the short answer is that it really depends on the specific circumstances, but down below you will find a more useful answer.

 Some Common Types Of Poor Posture

-Here are some common types of poor posture.
+Here are 4 common types of poor posture.

 Perhaps you can recognize yourself in one or more.

 Makes you look like Mr. Burns from The Simpsons.
-Usually, all the time spent looking at a smartphone is the major culprit.
+Usually, the time spent looking at a smartphone or computer is the major culprit.
 This excess flexion creates stress on your spine and it can even make you appear smaller.

 Doesn’t do anything for your looks either and it can potentially make you feel less confident and in more serious cases affect your breathing.

 Probably just a combination of the two above.